waveshareteam/e-Paper/2.13inch_e-paper_b&c_code/wiringpi/readme.txt

   * BUSY   ->    18 (Physical, BCM: 24)

   == How to use ==
+    1, open spidev.
+        spi is enabled in config.txt:
+        dtparam=spi=on
+    or in shell:
+        sudo raspi-config
+            - 5 Interfacing Options  Configure connections to peripherals
+                - 5 Interfacing Options  Configure connections to peripherals

-  1, install the C libraries of bcm2835, see: http://www.airspayce.com/mikem/bcm2835/
+    2, install the C libraries：
+        sudo apt-get install git
+        sudo git clone git://git.drogon.net/wiringPi
+        cd wiringPi
+        sudo ./build

-  2, change the current directory to where the Makefile and demo files located.
+    3, change the current directory to where the Makefile and demo files located.

-  3, compile the file with:
+    4, compile the file with:
        make
-     If you need to see the debug information, clear the execution: make DEBUG=-DDEBUG
+    # If you need to see the debug information, clear the execution:
+        make DEBUG=-DDEBUG

-  4, run the demo with:
+    5, run the demo with:
        sudo ./epd
   */